Getting the right people

 When you hire a coach or trainer, how do you know their style or content will be relevant to your staff or students?

-I have over 20 years experience working at research institutes and in UK universities.
 I know the system.
-I’ve managed teams of postdoc researchers, I’ve trained PhD students I’ve juggled the complex mixture of teaching, research and administrative responsibilities .
+I’ve managed teams of postdoc researchers, I’ve trained PhD students.
+I’ve juggled the complex mixture of teaching, research and administrative responsibilities.
 That’s not to say “I know it all” but I’ve been there, lived through it and know what has worked.
-I’ve also trained as a professional coach.

 You know yourself how important relevance and credibility is – get it wrong and word of mouth spreads the bad news like wildfire.
 Get it right and you have a waiting list for the next course.